gorhill/uBlock/README.md

 ***

 **Regarding the new required Chromium permission as of 0.9.8.2**: [About the required permissions: change your privacy related settings](https://github.com/gorhill/uBlock/wiki/About-the-required-permissions#change-your-privacy-related-settings).
-My answer to [someone pointing out](https://github.com/chrisaljoudi/uBlock/issues/1424#issuecomment-107742160) at all the slew of bad reviews in the Chrome store:
+My answer to [someone pointing out](https://github.com/chrisaljoudi/uBlock/issues/1424#issuecomment-107742160) at all the slew of negative reviews in the Chrome store:

 > It's worth noting that there are a slew of negative reviews after this change